nbfleet0/newsletter/newsletter/README.md

 # /newsletter
 Scripts to find recent venture deals and send them out in emails.
-Scripts to score comapnies, and scrape early stage ones from seed-db.com
+Scripts to score comapnies, and scrape early stage ones from seed-db.com. <bold> Currently only runs on Python 2.7 </bold>.
+You should use a web browser for best user experience for now.

+<h3>How to Run:</h3>
+You can either manually execute ./run.sh while in the directory or set up crontab to do it regularly. </br>
+Here are some helpful steps to setup crontab </br>
+1) $ chmod +x run.sh  (this gives the permission to execute the bash script) </br>
+2) $ crontab -e (for convenience, if you have editor like Nano, you can specify the editor by calling $ env EDITOR=nano crontab -e) </br>
+3) 0 9 * * 1 path to bash script (this means to execute the script every Monday at 9am, see https://ole.michelsen.dk/blog/schedule-jobs-with-crontab-on-mac-osx.html for more information) </br>

 </br></br>
-`-main.py`: Runs all nessesary scripts to scrape and save data.
-The "Buzzy List" feature is commented out since it makes so many requets we get blocked. `send.py` must be run manually after it is finished to send the email when needed.
+`-scrape.py`: Runs all nessesary scripts to scrape and save data.
+The "Buzzy List" feature is currently commented out since it makes so many requets we are getting blocked. </br>
+`-send.py`: sends content in `stories.txt` by email.
+The "to" email needs to be replaced with whoever the emails should be sent to.
 </br>

 <h3>Sources:</h3>
 The following files scrape RSS feeds from various sources and store the headline, link, and short paragrph of each in `stories.txt`</br></br>
 `-fortune.py`: "http://fortune.com/newsletter/termsheet" (new stories every day, not nessesarily unique)</br>